rodolfomssouza/WaVeGraD/README.md

 # Description

-The WaVeD model is the Water and Vegetation Dynamics in water controlled environments.
+The WaVeGraD model is the Water Vegetation and Grazing Dynamics in water controlled environments.